AngeloSoria/sti-mart/readme.md

 # Grocery Management Systems (Console)

 This system is made for Object-Oriented Programming subject for my Finals.
-It tackles the basic features of typical Management Systems.
+It tackles the basic features of a common Ordering System.

 Date Created:
 - January 08, 2023

 Contributors: